-Aurelien Mondon is a senior lecturer in French and comparative politics working on populism, the extreme right, abstention and the crisis of democracy.
-His research can be found on http://extremism.hypotheses.org/.
+Aurelien Mondon is a senior lecturer in French and comparative politics at the University of Bath, working on populism, the extreme right, abstention and the crisis of democracy.
+His research can be found here.
 He tweets @aurelmondon

 The idea behind the referendum has never been to offer the people a debate between a neoliberal Europe and a social Britain, but between a neoliberal UK within a neoliberal EU, and a neoliberal UK outside a neoliberal EU.

 Populism is a political style whereby the populist creates her/his ‘people’ according to her/his ideological goals.
 ‘The people’ therefore can take many shapes and forms and be used in both inclusive and exclusive ways.

 As is now common in France, the biggest shock in the Euro elections will come from the far-right Front National, emboldened by a change in perception towards the party from many French voters.
 Euro elections landscape, 2014.

 democracy really means is the capacity to do things.
 While the governing elite

 has increasingly borrowed populist rhetoric from the extreme right to win